AR4001 - Design Skills 1.1 (2018/19)

-The module introduces the basic process of design for architecture and interior architecture, from conceptual idea to a three-dimensional realisation.
-Students learn to produce a range of drawing and modeling techniques that enable them to creatively explore and engage in the design process and begin to see the relation between intention, process and outcome through actively producing work.
+The module introduces the basic processes of design for architecture/interior architecture, from conceptual idea to a three-dimensional realisation.
+Students learn to produce a range of drawing and modelling techniques that enable them to creatively explore and engage in the design process and begin to see the relation between intention, process and outcome through actively producing work.

 The module includes formal introductions to the School’s making workshops, the acquisition of basic technical skills and competence, sound studio practice and health and safety considerations.
 It provides a basic introduction to the appropriate use of materials, related processes and technical applications in the development of ideas, models and prototypes.